 Part of building real muscle involves not only increasing the amount of protein you consume, but increasing your caloric intake as well.
 While on the surface it may looking like you get to stuff your face for weeks at a time, unfortunately it’s not that easy.

-Getting the right kind calories is every bit as important as getting the right amount, and unfortunately pizza and ice cream doesn’t tick the right boxes.
+Getting the right kind calories is every bit as important as getting the right amount, and unfortunately pizza and ice cream don’t tick the right boxes.
 It’s also pretty tough to get your caloric intake up while eating reasonably clean.

-Fortunately there are a few simple cheats you can use to top up without really deviating from a normal, healthy diet.
+Fortunately, there are a few simple cheats you can use to top up without really deviating from a normal, healthy diet.
 A few simple modifications to the humble whey protein shake can easily add an extra 1000-1500 calories a day.
 They’re effective, inexpensive and relatively healthy.